DavisPL-Teaching/189c/review/final_study_guide.md

         (true before start of loop; true after each iteration) Intuitive characterization is not the same as (i)-(iii)!

-- (Maybe)
+- Briefly: Dafny as a "computationally bounded verifier"
-    Dafny as a "computationally bounded verifier"; why it needs help;
+    + These topics were covered at a high level on 3/12 and on the in-class poll
-    troubleshooting
+    + You should know the rough idea and why Dafny might get stuck, and that you can troubleshoot by adding lemmas or intermediate assertions to help Dafny understand a proof.

 - Advantages and limitations of Dafny.